We will be comparing 6 of the best masticating juicers available in this review.

 This brand is relatively new, and they also manufacture other products such as coffee makers, fryers, kettles, etc.

 Despite being relatively new, it has gotten pretty good reviews, so it’s worth a try with the 30-day money back guarantee.

-For folks who don’t juice every day, the Omega VRT330 (just under $200) with the notion Ultem strainer would be a good choice.
+For folks who don’t juice every day, the Omega VRT330 (just under $200) with the Ultem strainer would be an exellent choice.

-There are a lot of sources of reviews, and I looked through all of them – Amazon reviews, blogs, and Youtube videos to see how these juicers work in the real world.
+There are a lot of sources of reviews, and I’ve read through them – Amazon reviews, blogs, and Youtube videos to see how these juicers work in the real world.

-Those who want to add more green juice to their diets will opt for a horizontal auger juicer that’s optimal for extracting juice from leafy greens.
+Those who want to add more vegetables to their diets will opt for a horizontal auger juicer that’s optimal for extracting juice from leafy greens.

-All slow juicers have these essential main components: An auger and tapered, cylindrical strainer that work together to squeeze the juice out from any fruit and vegetable you put in.
-The auger is spun by a motor connected through a shaft where the auger sits on.
+All slow juicers have these main essential components: An auger and tapered, cylindrical strainer that work together to squeeze the juice out from any fruit and vegetable you put in.
+The auger is driven by a motor connected through a shaft where the auger sits.